OctopusDeploy/docs/docs/guides/node-on-nix-deployments/configure-octopus-deploy-project.md

 The next step is to create a project that will extract the package.

-- Navigate to the Projects page via *Projects > All*and then click the *Add Project*button.
+- Navigate to the Projects page viaÂ *Projects > All*and then click theÂ *Add Project*button.
-- Give the new project an appropriate name and once saved, go to the project's *Process*page and click *Add Step > Deploy a Package*.
+- Give the new project an appropriate name and once saved, go to the project'sÂ *Process*page and clickÂ *Add Step > Deploy a Package*.
  - Ensure that the target role matches that which was assigned to the machine in the previous step and select *octofxjs* as the Package ID.
-This Package ID is derived from the first section of the package that was previously uploaded (see *Package Metadata* section of the [Supported Packages](/docs/home/packaging-applications/supported-packages.md) documentation for mode details).
+This Package ID is derived from the first section of the package that was previously uploaded (see *Package Metadata* section of theÂ [Supported Packages](/docs/home/packaging-applications/supported-packages.md)Â documentation for mode details).